Don’t Waste, Reuse: How Recycled and Reclaimed Materials will Impact the Future of the Construction Industry

 - Use Clean Resources

-1. Use Less Resources
+1. Use Fewer Resources

 When waste is diverted from landfill and used again, it can have enormous effects and contribute significantly to achieving carbon reduction targets.
 Recycling is far more inefficient compared to using less materials in the first place.